 - Network to the Rescue: Since the remake of Eternal Punishment was not going to be localized, Sony instead decided to release the original PS1 version on PSN for those who wanted to play it.

-No Export for You: The original release of Innocent Sin was never released outside of Japan, whilst Eternal Punishment was also released in America.
-The Innocent Sin remake for PSP was released worldwide, but the Eternal Punishment remake has not been released outside of Japan, making it the only Persona game never to receive a release in Europe in some capacity.
+- No Export for You: The original release of Innocent Sin was never released outside of Japan, whilst Eternal Punishment was also released in America.
+The Innocent Sin remake for PSP was released worldwide, but the Eternal Punishment remake has not been released outside of Japan due to unspecified "unusual circumstances", making it the only Persona game never to receive a release in Europe in some capacity.

-Word of Gay: A lot of this.
-The scenario designer, Satomi Tadashi, supports the pairing of Suou and Kurosu, and he even managed to change the character designer's own opinion of the pairing in one conversation.
-And let's not even go into detail about the drama CD, whoa baby.
-Baby chickens are a really big deal.
+- Word of Gay: A lot of this.
+The character designer, Kazuma Kaneko, supports the pairing of Jun and Tatsuya, and he also presents a pretty good case for them to the scenario writer in the interviews.
+And let's not even go into the drama CD—baby chickens are a really big deal.